Parent page: Finalizing the Board Design

 Manage your fabrication and assembly testpoint requirements quickly and efficiently using the Testpoint Manager.

 Use the dialog to automatically assign and clear testpoints from one convenient location.
-A listing of all nets in the design is provided in the Testpoint Net Status region, with status to indicate testpoint coverage - either
+A listing of all nets in the design is provided, with status to indicate testpoint coverage - either

 Incomplete - for both bare-board fabrication and in-circuit assembly testing.
-Click the Fabrication Testpoints or Assembly Testpoints buttons or right-click in the grid to access commands for assigning or clearing that type of testpoint.
+Click the Fabrication Testpoints or Assembly Testpoints buttons to access commands for assigning or clearing that type of testpoint.
 Note that you can manually select nets in the upper region of the dialog to selectively assign/clear testpoints.